National Congress of American Indians: History

 said in a press release regarding the change.
 “This is a new day for ICT, which has a long history as a premier source of news for and about Indigenous communities, written and produced by Indigenous journalists.”
 The publication's current president and CEO is Karen Michel, Ho Chunk.

+In 2023, NCAI founded the NCAI Foundation (NCAIF) to promote philanthropy by and for Native American communities.